 A good question, since there are actually a fair few misconceptions surrounding what exactly makes a product suitable for vegans.
 Some confuse it with simply being cruelty-free, which of course it does need to be—animal testing is a huge no—but more than that, vegan makeup needs to contain absolutely no animal-derived ingredients or byproducts.
-That includes popular natural moisturising agents such as beeswax, honey and lanolin, plus colour pigment carmine, which is derived from the cochineal beetle.
-Scroll down for a list of ingredients to avoid if you’re going completely vegan.
+That includes popular natural moisturising agents such as beeswax, honey and lanolin, plus the colour pigment carmine, which is derived from the cochineal beetle.

 Another misconception is that vegan products are free from all synthetic chemicals and are therefore immediately better for your skin.
-This isn’t necessarily true.
-Although lots of vegan and cruelty-free brands do tend to put an emphasis on using gentle, plant-based formulations that are kinder to the skin, many do still include synthetic pigments, preservatives and formula “fillers” (used to create texture and consistency) while skipping the animal derivatives.
-As always, it’s vital to check the ingredients label (we’ve got a vegan label guide below) to make sure you’re getting what you’re really after.
+This isn’t necessarily true: Although lots of vegan and cruelty-free brands do tend to put an emphasis on using gentle, plant-based formulations that are kinder to the skin, many still include synthetic pigments, preservatives and formula “fillers” (used to create texture and consistency) while skipping the animal derivatives.
+It’s vital to check the ingredient label (we’ve got a vegan label guide below) to make sure you’re getting what you’re really after.

 Is Vegan makeup any good?